What to Expect During Your Puppy’s First Vet Visit

 • How much exercise does my puppy need?

-• When can I travel with my puppy?
+• Can I travel with my puppy?

-Make sure you remain calm during your puppy’s first vet visit.
+Always remain calm during your puppy’s first vet visit.
 Remember that dogs are perceptive creatures so if you’re anxious, your puppy may become anxious as well.

 How do vaccinations for puppies work?

-Make sure to stay updated on which vaccines your puppy needs to stay healthy.
+Your vet may also recommend non-core vaccinations for protection against diseases, such as kennel cough and leptospirosis.
+Stay updated on which vaccines your puppy needs to stay healthy.
 Your veterinarian will help you set a vaccination schedule that works best for your puppy.

 Remember to ask questions or address your concerns with your vet.
 Stay calm throughout your puppy’s vet visit.
-Raising a puppy is challenging—we know.
-It’s also one of the best experiences to have in your life.